devKR2911/rss-feed-backend/README.md

 ### Local Setup

-- Rename the .env.example file to .env
+- Rename the `.env.example` file to `.env`
+- Place update the `.env` file with your local mongodb url and port number
 - Install local packages using `npm install`
 - Start the server in local wth command `npm run start`
 - The server will be up and running at http://localhost:3000